icerpc/icerpc-docs/pages/icerpc/customization/duplex-transport.md

 ## Duplex transport and TLS

-A duplex transport abstraction can include TLS support.
-For example, the TCP duplex transport can create both plain TCP connections and TCP connections with TLS.
-See [Security with TLS](../connection/security-with-tls) for details.
+The TLS configuration from the application is passed through the duplex transport abstraction to allow the transport implementation to setup TLS for duplex connections.

-Supporting TLS is not required.
-A transport if free to only support unsecured connections, only support secured connections or support both.
+A transport if free to only support non-secure connections, only support secure connections or support both.
+For example, the TCP duplex transport can create secure or non-secure connections.

+If the application provides TLS configuration, the transport must create secure connections.
+If it doesn't support TLS, it must fail.

+See also [Security with TLS](../connection/security-with-tls) for additional information.

 ## The C# duplex transport abstraction